Feature Engineering with Regularity Structures: Numerical simulations

-In Figure~\ref{fig:1} one sees a better fit for a small time $t = 0.05$ which is explained by the fact that the approximation of $u$ by functions from $\CM^4_\alpha$ is local because of the Taylor expansions in the Picard iterations (see Appendix~\ref{sec:motivation_SPDE}).
-For larger times $t \in \{0.5,1\}$ as well as different spatial points $x \in \{0.5, 1\}$ there seem to be no big statistical difference in accuracy.
+In Figure~\ref{fig:mult_parabolic} one sees a better fit for a small time $t = 0.05$ which is explained by the fact that the approximation of $u$ by functions from $\CM^4_\alpha$ is local because of the Taylor expansions in the Picard iterations (see Section~\ref{sec:motivation_SPDE} and equation \eqref{eq:double_Picard}).
+For larger times $t \in \{0.5,1\}$ as well as different spatial points $x \in \{0.5, 0.95\}$ there seem to be no big statistical difference in accuracy.

-In Table~\ref{fig:2}, we show relative $l^2$ errors and slopes of the regression line for Algorithm~\ref{alg:1} applied to models of heights $1,2,3$ and $4$.
-All experiments are performed $1000$ times (i.e. splitting the data randomly onto training/test sets) and the average values for error and slope over experiments is shown.
-Table~\ref{fig:2} suggests that increasing height indeed allows for a better overall prediction.
+In Table~\ref{table:mult_parabolic}, we show average relative $\ell^2$ error, slope of the regression line, and $R^2$ statistic for Algorithm~\ref{alg:1} applied to models of heights $1,2,3$ and $4$.
+All experiments are performed $1000$ times (i.e. splitting the data randomly into training/test sets) and the average values over these experiments are reported.
+Table~\ref{table:mult_parabolic} demonstrates that increasing height indeed allows for a better overall prediction.
 A similar result holds true for the width: additive width smaller than $3$ (which corresponds to the third power in the non-linearity in~\eqref{eq:phi4m}) gives on average a worse error.

 \begin{remark} Note that the error for the middle time $t = 0.5$ is slightly worse than for the end time $t = 1$.
 This could be caused by using a model without initial conditions instead of the full model.
-Indeed, using the full model as in Definition~\ref{def:model_heat} allows to slightly reduce the error for the prediction at $(t,x) = (0.5, 0.5)$ to $7.4\%$ (with the same $n = 4$ and $\alpha = (3,2,1,0)$) while making almost no change to the error for the prediction at $(t,x) = (1, 0.5)$ and at $(t,x) = (0.05, 0.5)$.
+Indeed, using the full model as in Definition~\ref{def:model_heat} allows to slightly reduce the error for the prediction at $(t,x) = (0.5, 0.5)$ to $7.4\%$ (with the same $n = 4$ and $\alpha = (3,2,0)$) while making almost no change to the error for the prediction at $(t,x) = (1, 0.5)$ and at $(t,x) = (0.05, 0.5)$.

-The heuristic reason why the effect of the fixed initial condition could be ignored for the parabolic equations could be a good local structure and dissipative properties of the heat operator.
-The advantage of using models with $\CI = \emptyset$ for parabolic equations is that such models contain fewer functions, which both improves the speed of the computation and might help with problems of overfitting. \end{remark}
+A heuristic reason why the effect of the fixed initial condition could be ignored for the parabolic equations could be a good local structure and dissipative properties of the heat operator.
+The advantage of using models with $\CJ = \emptyset$ for parabolic equations is that such models contain fewer functions, which both improves the speed of the computation and potentially helps with problems of overfitting. \end{remark}